Tom Ford - Executive Director

 Victoria Gambale - Water Quality Programs Manager

 Victoria Gambale received her B.S. in Marine Biology from Roger Williams University where she conducted research on the giant clam.
 Victoria came to The Bay Foundation after receiving a M.S. in Fisheries Science with a minor in Environmental Science from Louisiana State University.
 Victoria’s graduate research focused on oyster production methods for the commercial industry.
-She now works to improve the water quality of Santa Monica Bay through the Boater Education Program and the Clean Bay Restaurant Certification Program.
+She now works to improve the water quality of Santa Monica Bay through the Boater Education, Clean Bay Certified, and Table to Farm Composting programs.
 She recently spoke on oysters for TEDxLSU.
 In her spare time Victoria enjoys swimming, hiking and SCUBA diving.

 Melodie Grubbs - Watershed Programs Manager